 7. Choosing To Be Yourself

-When we grow up, we always listen to adults and take their words as truth.
+Growing up, we always listen to adults and take their words as truth.

 The author rejects this idea.
 He says that there are no adults.
 It is true that people do get older, but it doesn’t mean that they have figured everything out.
 Learning is a part of life.